Suppose That F And G Are Continuous And That

 A function f is considered continuous at a point x = c if three conditions are met:

 A function is continuous on an interval if it is continuous at every point within that interval.
-Intuitively, a continuous function can be drawn without lifting your pen from the paper.
+Consider this: intuitively, a continuous function can be drawn without lifting your pen from the paper.
 There are no sudden jumps or breaks in the graph.

 Consequences of f and g being Continuous